 Wave Two (The Exiles): 1932-1945

 From about 1932 on, the flow became a flood.
 Almost all of the emigrés of this period were forced into involuntary Hollywood exile by the horrible events created by the Third Reich.
 The Nazis drove some of the best film talent in Europe out of Austria and Germany to France, England, and with few exceptions, eventually to Hollywood.
 Some of the new arrivals thrived in the American film capital and went on to fame and success.
-This group includes such notables as the Austrians Fritz Lang, Billy Wilder, and Peter Lorre (See photo below.).
+This group includes such notables as the Austrians Hedy Lamarr, Fritz Lang, Max Steiner (film music), Billy Wilder, and Peter Lorre (See photo below.).